top of page

 Should you sell your house by auction or private sale?

-Auction sales are the loudest way to sell a property in Australia—high energy, public theatre, and sometimes a jaw-dropping price.
+Auction sales are the loudest way to sell a property in Australia.
+High energy, public theatre, and sometimes a jaw-dropping price.
 Other times?
-Crickets, a bruised ego, and a “passed in” sign that sticks to your property like a bad smell.
+Silence, a bruised ego, and a “passed in” sign that sticks to your property like a bad smell.

-If you’re deciding whether to auction your home or investment property, here’s the straight talk: auctions are a strategy, not a default.
-When the property and market conditions are right, auctions can create premium outcomes.
-When they’re wrong, auctions can burn time, money, and negotiating power.
+If you’re deciding whether to auction your home or investment property, here’s the truth: auctions are a strategy, not a default.
+When the property and market conditions are right, auctions can create great outcomes for the vendors (sellers).
+But when they’re wrong, auctions can burn time, money, and hurts property values.
+More often than not, auctions are wrongly being recommended by sales agents, and used when they shouldn't have.
+There is a reason why sales agents are pushing auctions.
+And it will not be what you want to hear.
+We will cover this later in this article.

 This guide breaks down the key advantages, disadvantages, costs, buyer psychology, and when auctions work best—particularly for Melbourne sellers.

-An auction campaign usually runs 3–5 weeks and is built around one goal: concentrate demand into one moment, forcing buyers to compete publicly.
+An auction campaign usually runs 3–5 weeks and is built around one goal: create and concentrate demand into one moment, forcing buyers to compete publicly, and hoping the competition will push prices up.

 1. Set method of sale (auction vs private sale vs EOI)